AswinPKumar01/Sudoku-Solver/README.md

 This Python script provides a CLI Sudoku puzzle generator and solver using backtracking algorithm.
 It is designed to offer a hands-on experience in implementing and understanding the intricacies of backtracking while solving Sudoku puzzles.

+An updated Sudoku Solver with GUI can be accessed [here](https://github.com/AswinPKumar01/Sudoku-Solver-with-GUI).

 <br/>

 ## Sudoku